joshuanallen/School_District_Analysis/README.md

 The heaviest effect the removal of the scores had on the new data was the change in the rankings for THS relative to the performance of other schools in the district.
 Specifically in the overall reading passing percentage and average math score; both of which decreased by 2 spots as a result of the changing data.
 However, the change did not affect the rankings for math passing percentage, overall passing percentage, and average reading score.

+### Conclusion
+While there may be evidenvce of academic dishonesty from the district, there is no evidence that it affected the testing metrics by which the schools are evaulated.
+The changes in results were minor and within rounding error for each category.
+The only change was to the school rankings within the district.

 ### Limitations of current data set
-To further our analysis and understand if academic dishonesty did occur, we would have to analyze the scores across multpile years of data to show if the current 9th grade class performance is an outlier compared to the students' previous testing results and historical data for testing results for 9th graders at THS and across the district.
+To further our analysis and understand if academic dishonesty did occur, we would have to analyze the scores across multiple years of data to show if the current 9th grade class performance is an outlier compared to the students' previous testing results and historical testing data for the 9th graders at THS and across the district.